Alliedium/awesome-devops/07_docker_build_images_pgadmin_30-aug-2022/README.md

 34. Login to pgAdmin.
 Type login `pgadmin@pgadmin.com` and password `123` as set in Step 27.

-pgAdmin web interface will be opened.
+pgAdmin web interface will be displayed.

 ### References ###